-Preservation of the Jewish character of the state Unitary state Palestinian Autonomy The Palestinians will have significant political power and may try to weaken the Jewish character of the state, even if it is anchored in the constitution.
+Preservation of the Jewish character of the state

+will Palestinians have The significant political power and may try to weaken the Jewish character of the state, even if it is anchored in the constitution

 The Palestinians will express their national identity in the autonomous area.
-Therefore, the Jewish character of the state could be anchored in a way that it cannot be rescinded.
-Nevertheless, the Palestinians could have the power to impact the state's identity through their involvement in strategic decisions.
-Federal state Confederation The Palestinians will have significant political power and may try to weaken the Jewish character of the state, even if it is anchored in the constitution.
+Therefore. the Jewish character of the state could be anchored in a way that it cannot be rescinded.
+Nevertheless.
+Palestinians could have the power to impact the state's identity through their involvement in strategic decisions.

+The Palestinians will have significant political power and may try to weaken the Jewish character of the state, even if it is anchored in the constitution.

 Each state will be able to shape its own national character.
 The Jewish character of the state will be preserved.
-The Arab citizens of Israel will have the opportunity to express their national identity in the Palestinian state.
-Two states
+The Arab citizens of Israel will have the opportunity to express their national identity in the Palestinian state the democratic To preserve character of the state, the Palestinians must be granted full and equal citizenship.
+The addition of a large population that is primarily religious and traditional is likely to adversely affect the liberal character of the state.